Mickey Guyton: 2016–2020: Musical shifts and "Black Like Me"

-2021–2024: Subsequent work
+2021–2024: Continued performances and House on Fire

-In 2021, Guyton became the first black woman to co-host the Academy of Country Music Awards.

-In an interview with The New Yorker, Guyton revealed the release of her debut studio album called Remember Her Name.
+After becoming the first black female host of the Academy of Country Music Awards in 2021, Guyton revealed to The New Yorker, the release of her debut studio album called Remember Her Name.
 She described the album as a look into her ten years living in Nashville, with songs directly addressing experiences of sexism and racism.
 The album was released in September 2020 and included "Black Like Me", a re-recording of "Better Than You Left Me", and a cover of Beyoncé's "If I Were a Boy".
 Rating it 3.5 out of 5 stars, Stephen Thomas Erlewine of AllMusic wrote, "If the bombast and ballads flatten the production of Remember Her Name somewhat, it nevertheless feels genuine, not calculated.
 Guyton is broadening and expanding the genre-bending sounds of 1990s country-pop".

 In February 2022, Guyton performed the National Anthem at Super Bowl LVI.
 In 2023, Guyton was a coach and judge on My Kind of Country.
 In Guyton announced that she was working on new music with Florida Georgia Line's Tyler Hubbard.
 The first Hubbard-produced single was 2022's "Somethin' Bout You".
 In 2023, Guyton announced via the social media the release of her next radio single "Nothing Compares to You".
 The song was composed by Hubbard and featured vocals from Kane Brown.
 Guyton performed her song "All American" at the 2024 Democratic National Convention on August 19, 2024.
 Capitol Records released Guyton's second studio album, House on Fire, in September 2024.
-The album includes twelve songs all co-written by Guyton, along with a duet with Kane Brown.
+The album included twelve songs all co-written by Guyton, along with a duet with Kane Brown.
 Prior to the album's release, she issued the title track and "My Side of the Country" as preview singles.